 Rothenburg ob der Tauber

 Though it is often used as a base for exploring Neuschwanstein Castle, the city itself has a lot to offer.
-Füssen, known for its violin-making industry, perches in a setting of imposing mountains and crystal-clear lakes 3,937 feet (1,200 meters) above sea level, along Germany’s iconic Romantic Road.
-Travelers invariably lose their hearts to the town’s cobbled alleys, quaint cafés, and beautiful houses.
+Füssen, known for its violin-making industry, perches in a setting of imposing mountains and crystal-clear lakes 3,937ft (1,200m) above sea level, along the iconic Romantic Road in Germany.
+Travellers invariably lose their hearts to the cobbled alleys, quaint cafes and beautiful houses in this town.

 Bamberg is a typical Medieval German town that draws tourists with its palpable historic charm and quaintness.
 The town stretches over seven hills, gazing down on the River Regnitz.
 The old town of Bamberg is a Unesco World Heritage site and boasts beautiful architecture and loads of culture.
 The most famous landmarks in Bamberg include the Old Town Hall, Bamberg Cathedral, Seehof Palace, Altenburg and Little Venice (a picturesque cluster of colourful half-timbered houses by the river).